-The Section 504 Team must consider whether the student's behavior impedes his/her learning or that of others.
+The Section 504 Team must consider whether the student's behavior impedes their learning or that of others.
 If it does, positive behavioral interventions, strategies, and supports, or a formal functional behavioral assessment (FBA) should be initiated and a behavior intervention plan (BIP) developed.
-Prior to conducting the FBA, parental consent must be obtained via a separate FBA Consent form.
+Prior to conducting the FBA, parent/guardian consent must be obtained via the standalone Consent for Functional Behavior Assessment document in SSM.
+The Consent can be found here.

-A FBA is a problem-solving process for analyzing student problem behavior(s).
+An FBA is a problem-solving process for analyzing student problem behavior(s).
 It is designed to help teams select positive and appropriate interventions that directly address problem behavior; its focus is on identifying significant, student-specific, social, affective, cognitive, and/or environmental factors across school settings and associated with the occurrence and nonoccurrence of specific behaviors.
 The broad perspective offers a better understanding of the purpose behind the student's behavior and an effective plan for addressing it.

-A FBA:
+An FBA:

-- Involves a systematic process for identifying target behavior(s) and gathering information about when, where, and why a behavior is occurring, which leads to the development of the BIP: - Is designed to help determine the antecedents and consequences of target behavior(s), as well as the communicative and functional intent of such behaviors: - Leads to more specific and effective behavioral interventions; and - Summarizes prior interventions implemented and indicates which prior interventions were successful and which were not.
+- Involves a systematic process for identifying target behavior(s) and gathering information about when, where, and why a behavior is occurring, which leads to the development of the BIP; - Is designed to help determine the antecedents and consequences of target behavior(s), as well as the communicative and functional intent of such behaviors; - Leads to more specific and effective behavioral interventions; and - Summarizes prior interventions implemented and indicates which prior interventions were successful and which were not.